weaveworks/weave/site/using-weave.md

 menu_order: 40
 ---

 Weave Net provides a simple to deploy networking solution for containerized apps.
-Here, we describe how to manage a Weave container network using a sample application which consists of two simple `netcat` services deployed to containers on two separate hosts, and sometimes extended across three hosts.
+Here, we describe how to manage a Weave container network using a sample application which consists of two simple `netcat` services deployed to containers on two separate hosts.

 This section contains the following topics: